Frequently Asked Questions: Kids

 1. With medical bills and such, we’re strapped pretty tight.
 How much does camp cost?

-Camp is provided completely free of charge to all children 7-17 who have, or have had cancer treated at F.A.H.C.
-This includes all transportation from the hospital to camp, from camp to off-camp activities, food, medical care, activities, and even clothing!
+Camp is provided completely free of charge to all children who have, or have had cancer treated at UVM Medical Center and their families.
+This includes transportation from the hospital to camp for the Summer Program, from camp to off-camp activities, food, medical care, activities, and even clothing!

 2. I’m a little scared about letting my child go away for a whole week.
 What can you say to convince me this is a good idea?